-From the 25th of October to the 5th of November, our volunteers alongside with youths from Romania, Spain, Bulgaria, Italy, Poland, Portugal and the UK took part in an International Youth Exchange program in Romania.
-The main focus of the project was to increase the employment opportunities of the youngsters and to create job-searching methods.
+From the 23rd of February to the 1st of March, our volunteers alongside with youths from Spain, Ukraine, Italy, France and Georgia took part in an International Youth Exchange program in Spain.

 In the following lines, you can explore the experiences that our volunteers gained through their participation.